xentara/xentara-template-driver-batch-polymorphic/README.md

   centrally in the I/O batch.
 These attributes are then inherited by the I/O points, so that they can be accessed as attributes of the I/O point as well.
 - The I/O batch publishes a [Xentara task](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_tasks) called *read*, which acquires the current values of all I/O points from the I/O component using a read command.
-- The I/O batch publishe a [Xentara event](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) to signal changes to the [quality](https://docs.xentara.io/xentara/xentara_io_points.html#xentara_io_points_quality).
+- The I/O batch publishes a [Xentara event](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_events) to signal changes to the [quality](https://docs.xentara.io/xentara/xentara_io_points.html#xentara_io_points_quality).
 This event is inherited by the I/O points, so that it can be accessed through the I/O points as well.
 - The I/O batch publishes a [Xentara task](https://docs.xentara.io/xentara/xentara_element_members.html#xentara_tasks) called *write*,